emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == About me
 #slide[
   - Emily Lucia Antosch
-  - I did my bachelor's degree in Electrical Engineering
+  - I did my bachelor's degree in Electrical Engineering, also at the HAW.
   - Software Engineer in the marine industry
   - Looking to start my master degree in the near future
   - Mail: #link("emilylucia.antosch@haw-hamburg.de")